ni/nimble/packages/nimble-components/src/table/specs/table-row-grouping-hld.md

 ### Column header grouping visual

 Ultimately, when a column has set itself to be grouped, the design calls for that to be represented with a visual in the header for that column.
-This will be handled in a similar fashion to how we represent sort direction, by providing a new `is-grouped` attribute on `TableHeader` to determine whether to show the appropriate icon.
+This will be handled in a similar fashion to how we represent sort direction, by providing a new `grouped` attribute on `TableHeader` to determine whether to show the appropriate icon.

 ### Interfacing with TanStack